NYPL/metadata-documentation/workflows/linking.md

     - This workflow is still being refined, but our current goal is to supply refreshed data to the Library's ILS Team on a regular basis so they can perform batch updates
     - Past batches of supplied links can be found in the [Data Supplied to ILS Team 🔒](https://drive.google.com/drive/folders/1ktPZqRYoIv0yJIWTwLDeRhM766GKaDU7?usp=sharing) folder in Google Drive
     - Library staff with relevant permissions can access related scripts in our [metadata-tools 🔒](https://github.com/NYPL/metadata-tools/tree/master/_quarterly_bnumber) repo
-- Use our [Contact Form](/metadata-documentation/contact/form/) if links from the Research Catalog to DC are absent or broken

 ## Archives Portal